gabrielvieira-tech/configure-ad/README.md

 <p>

 <h2>Setting Up the Domain Controller (DC-1)</h2>
-First things first — head over to the Azure Portal and create a new Resource Group.
+First things first...Head over to the Azure Portal and create a new Resource Group.
 This will be the home base for all your lab resources.

 Next up, create a Virtual Network (VNet).
 This sets the stage for your virtual machines to talk to each other.

 Now, spin up a new Windows Server 2022 VM and name it DC-1.
 Make sure it’s in the same region as your VNet.
-Pick a username and password you won’t forget — and maybe wright them down somewhere safe.
+Pick a username and password you won’t forget, and maybe wright them down somewhere safe.

 Once DC-1 is deployed: